-David Grossman, M.D., M.P.H.
+David C. Grossman, M.D., M.P.H.

 U.S. Preventive Services Task Force

 Dr. Grossman has received multiple awards for research and advocacy on behalf of Native American children, oral health, and injury prevention.

 Internet Citation: Biography.
 U.S. Preventive Services Task Force.
-May 2016.
+December 2019.